 For example, say administrative and selling expenses were 5% of revenue in 2016 and 7% in 2017.
 This merits looking into.
 Why did these expenses increase?

 The change may be reasonable if sales also increased.
-However, if sales decreased, while the expenses increased, then management must look elsewhere as to why the expenses increased.
+However, if sales decreased during this time, then management must look elsewhere to explain the increase in expenses.

 The company’s management may also establish standards for the various accounts and use vertical analysis to determine if the standard amounts are being met.
 For example, say the management establishes that sales return and allowances should not exceed 1% of revenue.
-In any period where the percent is exceeded, management will have to determine why.
+In any period when the percent is exceeded, management will have to determine why.

-As you can see, the use of percentages, instead of dollar amounts in the different accounts, facilitates analysis.
+As you can see, the use of percentages instead of dollar amounts in the different accounts facilitates analysis.

-The exercises below show the student how to do vertical analysis for an income statement and a balance sheet and how to interpret the results.
+The example below shows how to do vertical analysis for an income statement and a balance sheet and how to interpret the results.

-Study Exercise 1: Vertical Analysis of an Income Statement
+Example 2: Vertical Analysis of an Income Statement